-International students who suffer an unexpected financial hardship may be eligible to apply for limited financial assistance through the Office of International Affairs.
+International students who suffer an unexpected financial hardship may be eligible to apply for limited financial assistance through the Division of Global Engagement.
 Examples of unexpected hardship include loss of financial support due to a family or home country crisis or currency devaluation.
 Click here to submit a quick inquiry form and an international student advisor will get in touch with you.

 Severe Economic Hardship Employment Authorization